 For each Scrum of Scrums, there is a shared common backlog that feeds the network of teams.
-It requires a Product Owner Team (PO Team), including a Chief Product Owner, who is the final authority on the ordering of it.
+It requires a Product Owner Team (PO Team), including a Chief Product Owner, who is accountable as the Product Owner for the group of teams.
 The PO Team’s main focus is ensuring that the individual teams’ priorities follow along a single path.
 This allows them to coordinate their individual team’s backlogs and build alignment with stakeholders and customer needs.

 Each team’s Product Owner is accountable for the composition and prioritization of their team’s Sprint backlog and may pull items from the common backlog or generate independent backlog items at their discretion as needed to meet business objectives.

 The main functions of the Product Owner Team are to: